ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 and SHOULD resolve SCTs and STHs to this final STH.
 If an SCT or STH cannot be resolved to the final STH...
 XXX?

-\[tjr: Shit.
-I think we need an escape valve.
-Assume someone compromises a log, isolates a client until shutdown, then the client goes off and does its happy thing on a clean network.

-It requests STH resolution of the split view to the non-split view.
-The legit log can't do that.
-It returns a 500.
-What does the client do?
-In a perfect world, the log would see a signed STH it doesn't know about and report on itself.
-We shouldn't assume a perfect world though.

-How do we detect it?

-Another example is a non-shut down log that gets own.
-Client sees a split view, then goes to a clean network.
-It attempts to resolve an STH to a current one with the legit log.
-The legit log can't do it.
-Returns a 500.
-Again, perfect world - log self-reports itself.
-How do we solve this in an imperfect world?

-Do we specify a heuristic like "If you can't resolve an STH after trying N times, during which you do get successful responses from the log, fuck it just send it to Google and the EFF"?\]

 When multiplied by the number of logs from which a client accepts STHs, this number of unique STHs grow and the negative privacy implications grow with it.
 It's important that this is taken into